4turk2278/Scraper/README.md

 ---

-## ❓ Frequently Asked Questions (FAQ)

-### 1. I am getting an "Unsupported LLM model" error.
-**Answer:** This happens if the model name stored in your database or selected in the UI does not have its corresponding API key set in the `.env` file.
-- Open the `.env` file and make sure the key (e.g., `OPENAI_API_KEY`, `GROQ_API_KEY`) is populated.
-- Restart the backend.

-### 2. The Application says "Backend Connection Error" or is not loading.
-**Answer:** This means the FastAPI Python backend isn't running on port `8501`.
-- Ensure you have installed the requirements.
-- Check your terminal output for any syntax errors or missing modules.
-- Ensure no other application is currently using port `8501`.

-### 3. I see an "Unexpected Indentation" or "Parse Error" in my IDE on `llm.py`.
-**Answer:** This is a false positive from some IDE linters!
-The application uses large, multi-line string variables (using `"""`) for the AI's system prompts.
-Some code editors incorrectly try to read these English instructions as if they were Python code.
-You can completely ignore these visual warnings.
-Do not modify the text to "fix" the indentation, as it might break the AI prompts.

-### 4. Why can't I see search results from the Dark Web?
-**Answer:** The scraper tool requires Tor to access `.onion` links.
-If Tor is not running natively on your machine, or is blocked by your ISP, the scraper will fail to fetch pages and return empty summaries.

-### 5. I submitted Feedback in the dashboard, who receives it?
-**Answer:** Feedback, bug reports, and feature requests submitted through the UI are sent directly to the local **Admin Panel** of the instance you are running.
-They are **not** sent to the original developer of the project on GitHub.
-If you find a bug in the source code, please open an Issue on the GitHub repository instead.

----

 ## 📄 License

 This project is open-source and licensed under the [GNU General Public License v3.0 (GPLv3)](LICENSE).
 You are free to use, modify, and distribute this software, provided that any modifications or derivative works are also distributed under the same open-source GPLv3 license.